Welcome to today's edition of the Rush 24-7 podcast.

 Vice President Cheney went on the Rush Limbaugh radio show.

-Al Qaeda had a significant presence in Iraq before the invasion.
+Al-Qaeda had a significant presence in Iraq before the invasion.

 You heard what he told Rush Limbaugh.

-Oh, yeah, that really set him off, too, because he does not of course he cited the evidence, uh Abu Mousab al-Zarqawi, who was in Iraq before we went in there.
+Of course, and he cited the evidence, Abu Musab al-Zarqawi, who was in Iraq before we went in there.

-Just as I knew it would.
+And It just set him off, as I knew it would.

-Uh as Mr. Snerdley pointed out this morning, it does sound harsh.
+As Mr. Snerdley pointed out this morning, it does sound harsh.

-All of you who thought it was sort of milk toast because Cheney doesn't speak with a whole lot of pep or energy, uh never fear he got the message out and they heard it.
+All of you who thought it was sort of milquetoast because Cheney doesn't speak with a whole lot of pep or energy, never fear.

 And the fact they spent so much time on this clearly illustrates they were bothered by it.